 Health service is available for conference guests during regular operating hours for primary care visits.
 The Health Service is an ambulatory facility (patients must be able to get to the Health Service for treatment) and does not function as an emergency room.
 Individual conference fees paid by the participants do not include provisions for services rendered at Eastern's Health Service.
 Charges incurred at the Health Service are the responsibility of the conference guests or the parent/guardian if the guest is not 18 years of age.
 Please check with your camp program for specific arrangements for coverage of medical services provided at Eastern's Health Service.

 The Martin Luther King Jr. University Union provides 24-hour access to ATM service.
-The ATM is located in the main level in the east wing of the building.
+The ATM is located on the main level in the east wing of the building.

-Java B & B, located in the Martin Luther King Jr. University Union next to the bookstore, offers Seattle’s Best espresso, freshly brewed coffee and iced specialty drinks along with gourmet baked goods and Häagen-Dazs ice cream.
-All these items are presented in an relaxing atmosphere in which students can study, read or connect their laptops to the Internet.
+Java B & B, located in the Martin Luther King Jr. University Union next to the bookstore, offers Seattle’s Best Espresso, freshly brewed coffee, and iced specialty drinks along with gourmet baked goods and Häagen-Dazs ice cream.
+All these items are presented in a relaxing atmosphere in which students can study, read or connect their laptops to the Internet.
 To view the Java B&B menu, click here.